-Comment: VAUDE includes the results of the brand performance check in its sustainability report.
+Comment: VAUDE includes the results of the Brand Performance Check in its sustainability report.
 The sustainability report is according to GRI standards; comprehensively reporting on audit results, remediation activities and complaints.
 The 'leader' status is communicated through several channels including social media, on garment communication, catalogs and during fairs.

-In 2016 VAUDE decided to put their supplier list online.
+Already in 2016, VAUDE decided to put their supplier list online.
 For now this is a list stating all names and addresses of the production sites.
 Future plans are to have products linked to the production sites to be even more transparent about the supply chain and production towards customers.